A Career in Social Work

 A career in social work is both challenging and nourishing.
 From comforting a person who is facing surgery, to finding a home for an abandoned child, to helping communities organize for change — social workers are in the forefront of personal and social change.
 Wherever people are experiencing problems in living; wherever battles for social and personal justice are being waged — social workers are there.

-Because they work with people, social workers need not only a substantial body of knowledge and specialized skills, but also self-discipline and realistic attitudes to ensure meaningful and equitable solutions to individual, family, group, organizational and societal problems.
-To be an effective social worker, you must be able to confront objectively the harsh realities of life while retaining a basic sense of compassion for others.
+Because they work with people, social workers need a substantial body of knowledge, specialized skills, self-discipline, and realistic attitudes to ensure meaningful and equitable solutions to individual, family, group, organizational and societal problems.
+To be an effective social worker, you must confront the harsh realities of life objectively while retaining a basic sense of compassion for others.
 You must also be motivated to help reduce human suffering and strengthen social ties.

 Social work requires an interest in helping people with a wide range of problems in a wide range of settings.
 They must be committed to social and racial justice, embracing anti-racist practices.
-Social workers practice in advocacy organizations, facilities for the aged, schools, churches, hospitals and other health facilities, group homes, mental health facilities, prisons, community centers, employee assistance programs, adoption agencies, family services, pre-school settings, public welfare settings, child and adult protective services, residential settings for children, or adults, legislatures, social change organizations, and many other settings.
+Social workers practice in advocacy organizations, schools, churches, hospitals and other health facilities, group homes, mental health facilities, prisons, community centers, employee assistance programs, adoption agencies, family services, preschool settings, public welfare settings, child and adult protective services, residential settings for children, or adults, legislatures, social change organizations, and many other settings.

 All social work education is built on a strong liberal arts base in order to produce social workers who can think critically, analyze alternatives skillfully, communicate well verbally and in writing, appreciate their own culture and the culture of others, and dedicate themselves to life-long learning.
 The Council on Social Work Education (CSWE) has set national standards for this specialized education.
 It is the only accrediting agency for social work education and is so designated by the United States Office of Education and the Council on Post-Secondary Education.

-In Texas and most other states, graduation from a school accredited by CSWE is a requirement for licensure as a social worker.
-Additionally, to be eligible for advanced placement in graduate schools of social work, applicants must have baccalaureate degrees from programs accredited by CSWE.
+In Texas and most other states, graduation from a school accredited by CSWE is required for a social worker's licensure.
+Additionally, to be eligible for advanced placement in social work graduate schools, applicants must have baccalaureate degrees from programs accredited by CSWE.
 The Baylor University Social Work Program has been affiliated with the Council since 1965.
 Initial accreditation was granted to the baccalaureate program in 1976 and to the graduate program in 2001.
 The accreditation of both programs was reaffirmed in 2020.